How to Transform a Representative Office to a WFOE / WOFE?

 The Process – close the Representative and open a WFOE

-There may be situations where a different process is better, we would always advise discussing your situation with an .
-For example, a simple RO that has little or no contracted staff and very simple operations may not be harmed by first closing then starting the WFOE registration.
+There may be situations where a different process is better, we would always advise discussing your situation with a professional.
+For example, a simple RO that has little or no contracted staff and very simple operations may not be harmed by first closing than starting the WFOE registration.

 STEP 1 – Register the new WFOE

 Start the procedure to register the new WFOE.
 The first step of this is to apply for approval for the new company through MOFCOM.
-Once this is obtained, application can be made for the main business license and other licenses / permits through the local Administration for Industry and Commerce (AIC).
+Once this is obtained, the application can be made for the main business license and other licenses/permits through the local Administration for Industry and Commerce (AIC).

 Various sets of documentation will need to be prepared for this application, much of it new or different to existing RO details.
 In particular, note the following: